sosy-lab/benchexec/doc/container.md

 The default configuration is `--overlay-dir / --hidden-dir /run --hidden-dir /tmp`, i.e., to mount an overlay filesystem over all directories except for `/run` and `/tmp`, which are replaced by empty directories.
+Furthermore, all partitions with FAT or NTFS file systems as well as all autofs and FUSE mount points are mounted read-only, because overlay does not work for these.

 To overwrite the default configuration, simply specify other directory modes for one or more of these directories.
 Note that if you specify a different directory mode for one of them,